 The General Purpose Financial Statement (GPFS) is prepared under the historical cost convention and in accordance with IPSAS and other applicable standards as may be defined by relevant statutes.
 Ekiti State is still on transitional arrangement because some assets of the State are yet to be fully captured.
-IPSAS 33 requires all assets recognized and reported using the lower of historical cost or Net Realizable Value during Transitional Arrangement.
-Certain Properties, Plants and Equipment of the State were recognized during the financial year 2020 using historical costs of the assets affected.
+IPSAS 33 requires all assets are recognized and reported using the lower of historical cost or Net Realizable Value during Transitional Arrangement.
+Certain Properties, Plants and Equipment of the State were recognized during the financial year 2020 using the historical costs.